benchov/Machine_Learning_for_Trading_Knowledge/README.md

 # Machine_Learning_for_Trading_Knowledge

-This repo gather courses, notebooks and other sources about how to apply machine learning systems into trading environment fff
+This repo contains course contents, notebooks and other sources about how to use machine learning into trading environment.